Family Mediation Costs: A Detailed Breakdown of Mediation Costs

 Ok, what does a MIAM cost?

 Mediation has different stages and this can impact on the cost.
 The first stage is the MIAM.
 This stands for Mediation Information and Assessment Meeting.
 It usually last about 45 minutes.
 In attendance at this meeting is just you and the family mediator.
 The meeting looks at your case and whether mediation is appropriate.
 There is a charge for this and firms can charge from £120 to £250.
-The more expensive mediators tend to be in London.
+Family mediators in London tend to be more expensive.
 Always make sure that your mediator is accredited and you can do this by searching the Family Mediation Council register.

 It is also important to check to ensure that your fee includes the issuing of the mediation certificate.
 A lot of firms offer a low MIAM fee and then charge an additional cost to issue the certificate, which can be up to £50.
 At Direct Mediation Services our fee includes the certificate needed to make the court application.